-Finding 2: City's Reconciliation Of Internet Account Needs Additional Development And Improvement
+Recommendation #2: City's Reconciliation Of Internet Account Needs Continued Development And Improvement

-The preliminary reconciliation document previously quoted quite accurately reflects the complex nature of the internet bank account.
-Accordingly, the review undertaken of the initial bank reconciliations for the first several months having internet activity to hit the General Ledger and the City's bank account, indicated that there was significant additional work required on the part of the Finance Department to produce an adequate reconciliation report based on the inconsistent timing element combined with the rolling of multiple payments into single deposits, as associated with bank deposit reporting.
-The Finance Department staff recognized the lack of clarity and has attempted to move forward with plans to stream payments received for taxes, water billing, and parking tickets into three separate accounts.
-This improvement is currently being worked on.
-However, more current monitoring of the Finance Department's reconciliations of internet account activity has indicated that, as new payment sources have been added, the department has experienced increased difficulties in the monthly verification processes, and subsequently, the Office of the City Auditor has modifieded what was previously included as a recommendation regarding internet reconciliations into a finding.
+The reconciliation process of the internet bank account indicate that there continues to be additional work required on the part of the Finance Department to produce an adequate reconciliation report based on the inconsistent timing element combined with the rolling of multiple payments into single deposits, as associated with bank deposit reporting.
+Some time ago, the Finance Department staff recognized the lack of clarity and has attempted to move forward with plans to stream payments received for taxes, water billing, and parking tickets into three separate accounts.
+Continued improvements and enhancements are encouraged by the Office of the City Auditor.